Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 \section{Generative Adversarial Networks}

 Another approach at eliminating the Markov chains used in energy models is the generative adversarial network (GAN) \cite{Goodfellow2014GenerativeAdversarialNets}.
 GANs consist of two networks, a discriminator $D \colon \reals^n \to [0,1]$ which estimates the probability that a sample comes from the data distribution $\vec{x} \sim p_d(\vec{x})$, and a generator $G \colon \reals^m \to \reals^n$ which given a latent variable $\vec{z} \sim p_{\vec{z}}(\vec{z})$, captures $p_d$ by tricking the discriminator into thinking its samples are real.
-This is achieved through adversarial training of the networks: $D$ is trained to correctly label training samples as real and samples from $G$ as fake, while $G$ is training to minimise the probability that $D$ classes its samples as fake.
-This can be interpreted as $D$ and $G$ playing a mini-max game, optimising the value function $V(D,G)$,
+This is achieved through adversarial training of the networks: $D$ is trained to correctly label training samples as real and samples from $G$ as fake, while $G$ is trained to minimise the probability that $D$ classifies its samples as fake.
+This can be interpreted as $D$ and $G$ playing a mini-max game, as with prior work \cite{schmidhuber1990making, schmidhuber2020generative}, optimising the value function $V(G,D)$,